Best Laptops for Solicitors in the UK in 2025 – A Complete Buying Guide

 Solid-state drive

-The best laptops for solicitors contain a solid-state drive or SSD.
-Traditionally, internal laptop storage came in the form of a hard disk drive, or HDD.
+The best laptops for solicitors contain a solid-state drive (SSD).
+Traditionally, internal laptop storage was a hard disk drive (HDD).
 In recent years, however, SSDs have replaced disk drives in speed and performance.
-Though SSDs are still more expensive than HDDs, the trade-off for speed and performance is well worth it.
+Most laptops now come with an SSD as standard.
 Avoid any laptop still using a traditional spinning hard disk drive.

 Screen resolution

-Screen resolution is different from your laptop’s physical screen size, which we’ll get into below.
-Screen resolution is typically measured in pixels—the more pixels, the better.
+Screen resolution differs from your laptop’s physical screen size, which we’ll discuss below.
+Screen resolution is typically measured in pixels – the more pixels, the better.
 1920 x 1080 pixels is considered full high-definition (HD), and we don’t recommend going any lower.
+We increasingly see 4K screens in laptops with a resolution of 3840×2160 pixels and OLED and Liquid Retina displays.
+However, high-resolution screens can drain battery life.

 Size and portability

 The first and easiest way to measure the size of a laptop is by its screen size, which typically ranges from 11″ to 17″.
 The smaller the screen, the lighter and more portable the laptop is—except you can’t see as much on a smaller screen.
-If you’re on the go a lot, like to work in different locations, or your workspace or desk is on the smaller side, consider a smaller screen.
-If you think you’ll leave your laptop in your office most of the time or you’re concerned about eye strain, aim for something bigger.
+Consider a smaller screen if you’re on the go, like to work in different locations, or your workspace or desk is on the smaller side.
+If you think you’ll leave your laptop in your office most of the time or are concerned about eye strain, aim for something bigger.
+If you are office-based most of the time, you can also use an external monitor.
+Most laptops support external monitors, and it is not unusual for solicitors to have one or two external monitors on their desks!

 Battery life

 If you’re frequently on the go, battery life is another key specification to pay attention to.
-Battery life isn’t always the easiest thing to measure—the manufacturer might say “12 hours,” but a laptop’s actual battery life depends on what and how you use it.
-Also, different applications use different amounts of power.
-If you expect to stay plugged in most of the time, you’ll be fine with an eight-hour battery life.
+Battery life isn’t always the easiest to measure – the manufacturer might say “12 hours,” but a laptop’s battery life depends on how you use it.
+Different applications use different amounts of power.
+If you expect to stay plugged in most of the time, you’ll be OK with an eight-hour battery life.
 But for busy solicitors on the go, we recommend a 10-hour battery life or greater.

 Connectivity

 Wired and wireless connectivity options are another grey area.
-What to look for here will come down to what accessories and peripherals you already have and how old they are.
+What you look for here will depend on what accessories and peripherals you already have and how old they are.
 For example, if you are a solicitor with an older monitor, the monitor will connect to your laptop with an HDMI or even a VGA cable.
-Even a relatively new “wireless” mouse might need a small USB receiver plugged into the laptop.
+A relatively new “wireless” mouse might need a tiny USB receiver plugged into the laptop.

 Make an inventory of any accessories you have and look for a laptop or an adaptor that will allow you to use them.